VenkataTarunKumarMavillapalli/google-data-analytics-capstone-project/README.md

 # Google-Data-Analytics-Capstone-Project

-This analysis is an optional Capstone project from the Google Data Analytics Professional Certificate.

 Foundations - Using data in everyday life, Thinking analytically, Applying tools from the data analytics toolkit, Showing trends and patterns with data visualizations, Ensuring your data analysis is fair

 ASK - Asking SMART and effective questions, Structuring how you think, Summarizing data, Putting things into context, Managing team and stakeholder expectations, Problem-solving and conflict-resolution